anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 They motivate the support of alternative enrollment protocols, based on the following examples of operational environments:

-* Rolling stock
+* rolling stock

-* Building automation
+* building automation

-* Electrical substation automation
+* electrical substation automation

-* Electric vehicle charging infrastructures
+* electric vehicle charging infrastructures

-* Infrastructure isolation policy
+* infrastructure isolation policy

-* Sites with insufficient level of operational security
+* sites with insufficient level of operational security

 # Terminology {#terminology}